AriFordsham/GHCWiki/performance/runtime.md

 Here is where we track various on-going efforts to improve the runtime performance of code produced by GHC.
 If you are interested in the performance of the compiler itself, see [Performance/Compiler](performance/compiler).

+## Tickets

+- [\#10992](https://gitlab.haskell.org//ghc/ghc/issues/10992): `Data.List.sum` is much slower than the naive recursive definition for it.
+Does not happen in 7.8.

 ## Nofib results

 ### Austin, 5 May 2015